JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

   * Flip the toggle switch to change between Firefly color yellow or white
 * Try out the rotary knob
   * Locate the rotating knob.
 Turning the knob increases or decreased the brightness of the next fireflies that light up.
-* For the most realistic firefies set the switch to yellow and turn the brightness level all the way down.
   * Adjust the brightness level to your liking
 * Spread out the LED string and enjoy your fireflies!
+### Tips
+* For the most realistic firefies set the switch to yellow and turn the brightness level all the way down.
+* When the fireflies are set to warm white instead of yellow, and you want them dim, consider setting them not all the way dim.
+If fully dimmed on warm white there is a red hue right before the firefly goes fully dim.
+This can be avoided by not fully dimming the warm white.
+* While the controller is designed and built to be water resistant, the socket where the USB-C cord plugs into the controller is somewhat exposed.
+If used outside it is best to put something over the controller or apply some Gorilla Tape to protect the connection.
 <br>
 <br>